jeesung-ahn/jeesung-ahn.github.io/index.md

 - meta-analysis of multi-dimensional datasets
 - qualitative content analysis.

 I am passionate about communicating and translating scientific insights into practical and actionable outcomes in complex decision-making scenarios.
-To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about (e.g., consulting for a healthcare company, analyzing/visualizing data for an educational diversity and equity initiative, analyzing/visualizing climate-related data to inform climate activists).
+To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about (e.g., consulting for a healthcare company with [Penn Biotech Group](https://pennbiotechgroup.org/), analyzing/visualizing data for an [educational diversity and equity initiative](https://web.sas.upenn.edu/dive/), analyzing/visualizing climate-related data to inform climate activists).

 ---
 <h2 class="h1" style="color: rgb(0,0,0)" id="research">Research </h2>